 where the maximum is taken with respect to all links $(i,j)$ in the network and one trigger link $(a,b)$.
 If we set $\alpha \ge \left(\alpha^{\text{tr.}\,(a,b)}\right)_\text{min}$ then, according to our prediction method, we expect no additional line failures further to the initial damaged line.
 Let us assume that the network topology is given, for instance that of a real national power grid, and that the tolerance level is preset due to external constrains like security regulations.
 Then, the calculation of $\left(\alpha^{\text{tr.}\,(a,b)}\right)_\text{min}$ allows to engineer a resilient grid by trying out different realizations of $K_{ij}$.
 When changes of $K_{ij}$ are small, the new fixed point flows are approximated by linear response of the old flows \cite{Manik2017} giving us an easy way to design the power grid to fulfill safety requirements.

-To measure the quality of our predictor for critical lines and to compare it to alternative predictors, we quantify its performance by evaluating how often it detects critical lines as critical (true positives) with respect to how often it gives false alarms (false positives).
+To measure the quality of our predictor for critical lines and to compare it to alternative predictors, we quantify its performance by evaluating how often it detects critical lines as critical (true positives) compared to how often it gives false alarms (false positives).
 In our model for cascading failures, a potential trigger line is classified as truly critical if its removal causes additional secondary failures in the network according to the numerical simulations of the dynamics \cite{16critical}.
-Our flow-based prediction is obtained by first calculating the minimal tolerance of the network $\left(\alpha^{\text{tr.}\,(a,b)}\right)_\text{min}$ based on Eq.~(\ref{eq:network minimal tolerance}) and comparing it with the fixed tolerance $\alpha$ of a given simulation.
+The flow-based prediction is obtained by first calculating the minimal tolerance of the network $\left(\alpha^{\text{tr.}\,(a,b)}\right)_\text{min}$ based on Eq.~(\ref{eq:network minimal tolerance}) and comparing it with the fixed tolerance $\alpha$ of a given simulation.
 If the obtained minimal tolerance is larger than the value of tolerance used in the numerical simulation, than the line is classified as critical by our predictor and additional overloads are to be expected.